munificent/craftinginterpreters/book/jumping-back-and-forth.md

 ## While Statements

-That takes us to the *looping* statements, which jump *backwards* so that code can be executed more than once.
+That takes us to the *looping* statements, which jump *backward* so that code can be executed more than once.
 Lox only has two loop constructs, `while` and `for`.
 A `while` loop is (much) simpler, so we start the party there.